Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Most people who struggle with alcohol use disorder can reverse it in a year with consistent treatment and sobriety.14 Keep in mind that it may take longer depending on the person’s determination.

-Given that they agree not to consume alcohol and to follow a sober life and follow recommended treatments, alcoholism damage can be rectified in most cases.
+Given that they agree not to consume alcohol, follow a sober life, and follow recommended treatments, alcoholism damage can be rectified in most cases.

 There is no one-size-fits-all answer for how long it takes to recover from alcohol use disorder.
 However, strict treatments are often administered to combat AUD effectively.15